"How do I decline a promotion?"

 however, do [name another opportunity].
 And that is

 Bourgeois is happy to answer your career questions.
 Please email them to NEW

 Communications Manager Barbara Grondin Francella.

 Trudy Bourgeois is founder and CEO of The

-Center for Workforce Excellence and NEW
+Center for Workforce Excellence.

 expressed in signed blogs and user comments are those of the authors and do not

 necessarily reflect the opinions of the Network of Executive Women or its